mihaiwebdev/mihaiwebdev/README.md

 # Hi, I’m Sava Mihai 👋

-## I'm a front-end web developer, ultimately aiming for full-stack dev!
+## I'm a front-end web developer, with a keen interest in becoming full-stack!

 - 👀 I’m interested in website development and networking.
 - 🌱 I’m currently learning Redux.